roytang/blog/content/post/2012/05/cj-corona-impeached.md

 There were very few real winners in this trial, but a clear one has to be the Senate President Juan Ponce Enrile.
 Despite all the incompetence of the related parties, he did the best job he could, presiding over a very fair trial, calling it straight down the middle down to the very end.
 Respect.

 Also, time for a lesson in bad arguments (mostly for internet commenters): "Let he who is without sin cast the first stone" -- this is a logical fallacy called ["Tu quoque"][1], a form of ad hominem.
 While this is great for bibilical parables, probably not the best argument to cite for legal proceedings.
 Sure, a whole lot of the accusers themselves are probably corrupt or misdeclaring their SALNs or whatever.
 Impeach them too.
 Impeach them all if we have to.
-(Fortunately for the president, incompetence is not an impeachable offense&#8230;yet.)
+(Fortunately for the president, incompetence is not an impeachable offense... yet.)

 That's my 2 cents.
 Now can we move on?
 We still have to prepare for the next circus, it's coming in May 2013.